Tech-Practice-Projects/async-js-tutorial/README.md

 **Methods available on Promise class**

+- `Promise.resolve()` and `Promise.reject()` to call already resolved or rejected promise.
+See promise_3.js.
-- `Promise.all()` takes an array of promises and kicks off multiple promises parellelly.
-This wil return a new promise that will be resolved when all the promises in the given array are resolved/rejected.
+- `Promise.all([p1, p2, p3 ..])` takes an array of promises and kicks off multiple promises parellelly.
+This wil return a new promise that will be resolved when all the promises in the given array are resolved.
+If any of the promise in the array is rejected then this promise is rejected.
 See promise_4.js
-- `Promise.resolve()` and `Promise.reject()` to call already resolved or rejected promise.
-See promise_3.js
+- `Promise.race([p1, p2, p3 ..])` takes an array of promises and kicks off multiple promises parellelly.
+But here, as long as one promise in this array that is passed to it is resolved / rejected FIRST this promise with either resolve or reject accordingly.
+See promise_5.js